Santa Lucia Preserve: Preserve Golf Club

 Anyone can purchase memberships in The Preserve Golf Club.
 A separate recreational "Ranch Club" – providing access to an equestrian center, sports center, and trail system – is available only to Preserve residents and golf club members.
 The golf club features a private 365 acre Tom Fazio-designed golf course which has been ranked among the top 100 U.S. courses.
 An annual invitational tournament is held in honor of the late Preserve co-founder, Peter Stocker, who died on the property in the early days of the development.

 In 2021, The Preserve Golf Club served as a local qualifying location for the US Open in May, and hosted the California State Amateur Championship in June.
-In 2022, floating solar and evaporation control panels allowed reduction of the golf course’s power load on the local grid by 80%, the first of its kind in Monterey County.
+In 2022, floating solar and evaporation control panels allowed reduction of the golf course's power load on the local grid by 80%, the first of its kind in Monterey County.

 Sid Ormsbee Lookout

-Located within The Santa Lucia Preserve, the Sid Ormsbee Lookout is a 30 ft tall former fire tower resting atop Peñon Peak (also known as Pinyon, Penyon, and Pinion Peak), constructed in 1948 by the California State Division of Forestry, precursor to today’s Cal Fire.
+Located within The Santa Lucia Preserve, the Sid Ormsbee Lookout is a 30 ft tall former fire tower resting atop Peñon Peak (also known as Pinyon, Penyon, and Pinion Peak), constructed in 1948 by the California State Division of Forestry, precursor to today's Cal Fire.
 The tower is visible throughout The Preserve and Carmel Valley.
 On a clear day, rangers had views stretching from Blue Rock Ridge in the south, to Mount Toro in the north, and Carmel Hill to the west.

 It was named for a Sid Ormsbee, a State Forest Ranger who served in World War II and was killed in Italy.

-The tower, topped by a 16'x16' octagonal cab, was staffed by alternating seasonal rangers (sometimes with their families) until the 1980’s when it was decommissioned.
-Since 2012 it has served as a radio relay and cell tower for The Preserve, Cal Fire, Monterey County Regional Fire District, and Monterey County Sheriff’s Department.
+The tower, topped by a 16'x16' octagonal cab, was staffed by alternating seasonal rangers (sometimes with their families) until the 1980s when it was decommissioned.
+Since 2012 it has served as a radio relay and cell tower for The Preserve, Cal Fire, Monterey County Regional Fire District, and Monterey County Sheriff's Department.
 It was added to the National Historic Lookout Register in 2010.
 A plaque commemorating its namesake is positioned at the base.
 The lookout is not accessible to the public.